-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 24, 2018
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 3, 2019

-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust (the "Company") will be held at the Bethesda Residence Inn, 7335 Wisconsin Ave, Bethesda, MD 20814, on Thursday, May 24, 2018, at 9:00 a.m.
-Eastern Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust (the "Company") will be held at the Bethesda Residence Inn, 7335 Wisconsin Avenue, Bethesda, MD 20814 on Friday, May 3, 2019, at 12:00 noon Eastern Time, for the following purposes:

-- (1) to elect the nine trustee nominees named in this Proxy Statement; - (2) to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018; - (3) to approve (on a non-binding basis) the compensation of our named executive officers; - (4) to recommend (on a non-binding basis) the frequency of the advisory vote related to the compensation of our named executive officers; and - (5) to transact such other business as may properly come before the meeting or any adjournments or postponements of the Annual Meeting.
+- (1) to elect the nine trustee nominees named in this Proxy Statement; - (2) to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2019; - (3) to approve (on a non-binding basis) the compensation of our named executive officers; - (4) to consider and vote on a shareholder proposal; and - (5) to transact such other business as may properly come before the meeting or any adjournments or postponements of the Annual Meeting.

-The Board of Trustees, or the Board, has fixed the close of business on Wednesday, March 21, 2018 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+The Board of Trustees (the "Board"), has fixed the close of business on Wednesday, March 20, 2019 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
 Accordingly, only shareholders of record at the close of business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.

-The Board of Trustees has selected the nine persons named in the attached Proxy Statement as its nominees for election to the Board of Trustees at the Annual Meeting.
+The Board has selected the nine persons named in the attached Proxy Statement as its nominees for election to the Board of Trustees at the Annual Meeting.